pikup-hq/.github/profile/README.md

 Our mission is to make campus life easier by providing a platform for student chefs to grow their businesses.
 While we’re launching at FUOYE Ikole Campus, we aim to expand to other universities across Nigeria soon.

-Join us in transforming campus dining and supporting student talent!
+Join us in transforming food delivery on nigerian campuses and supporting student talent!